MetPX/sarracenia/c/README.rst

         but if a directory is added, mtime is already current, so only files that change in future will be posted...
 HMM...

-  - FIXME: did all this with *second* resolution, might want to go hi-res.

   - do we go to the whole (copy directories into a file for comparison schtick? that's more sr_poll.